 But the macronutrient profile isn’t the most impressive aspect of flaxseeds.
 These little guys really shine when you notice how many vitamins, minerals, and antioxidants are packed inside.

 Take lignans, for example.
 Flaxseeds are the number one source of these polyphenols, which have been linked to preventing hormone-associated cancers, osteoporosis, and cardiovascular disease.
-There’s even evidence that a diet high in lignans can ease hormonal symptoms of menopause.
+Studies also suggest that a diet high in lignans can ease hormonal symptoms of menopause.
 Polyphenols support gut health, too, because they feed the growth of beneficial probiotic bacteria.

 Gut health and cancer-fighting aren’t the only things they’re good for—flaxseeds are chock-full of other beneficial substances including: